gramster/gramster.github.io/content/post/unit-tests-that-dont-suck.md

 - *Trivial code* may not need or be worth testing.
 It’s certainly low priority.
 - *Controllers/orchestrators* are best tested with integration and end-to-end tests, rather than creating complex test setups with lots of mocks.
 - *Domain model code and complex algorithms* are where we get the most bang for the buck with unit tests; focus on these first.
-- *[Big balls of mud](https://en.wikipedia.org/wiki/Big_ball_of_mud)* should be refactored/separated into controller code and domain code if possible, as a higher priority task than test coverage.
+- *[Big balls of mud](https://en.wikipedia.org/wiki/Big_ball_of_mud)* should be refactored (or not created in the first place) before wasting time on writing extensive tests that will be brittle and obsolete once the code is cleaned up.
+An exception is if this is legacy code and tests are needed in order to do the refactoring in the first place.

 ## Tests should be Sensitive to Regressions